Admissions Process for Paramedic Program

 Priority for admission is given as follows:

-Currently employed with rural EMS or fire and rescue department 40 points
+Currently employed with rural 911 EMS/fire and rescue department 40 points

 Total 100 points

-Selection criteria to the Paramedic program is explained in the College Catalog.
 SFSC reserves the right to deny admission to anyone who lacks the required qualifications.
 Applicants are not guaranteed acceptance because they have completed their application package or met the minimum requirements for admission.
-Candidates must reapply if they wish to be considered for a subsequent class.
+Candidates may need to reapply if they wish to be considered for a subsequent class.
 Each class is selected from a new applicant pool.

 General Information